Multiple Choice Learning of Low-Rank Adapters for Language Modeling: Empirical evaluation

-Fig.\,\ref{fig:qual_predictions} qualitatively illustrates the behavior of the models: \texttt{LoRA-MLE} learns a weighted average of the two modes, shifted towards English, and it is sometimes not able to output French captions within the 2 candidates as in the book example.
-We found \texttt{LoRA-MLE} to be particularly prone to errors when outputting French sentences: for instance, in the second generation of examples with an image of a bottle, \texttt{LoRA-MLE} enters a repetition loop.
-On the other hand, \texttt{LoRA-MCL} is less affected by those artifacts on French sentences, and successfully captures the two modes of the distribution, benefiting from the specialization of each hypothesis.
+Fig.\,\ref{fig:qual_predictions} illustrates the behavior of the models: \texttt{LoRA-MLE} learns a weighted average of the two modes, shifted towards English, and sometimes fails to output French captions within the two candidates, as in the book example.
+We found \texttt{LoRA-MLE} to be prone to errors when outputting French sentences: in the generation examples with an image of a bottle, \texttt{LoRA-MLE} enters a repetition loop.
+On the other hand, \texttt{LoRA-MCL} is less affected by those artifacts on French sentences, and captures the two modes of the distribution, benefiting from hypothesis specialization.
+Fig.~\ref{fig:pca_toy} presents a PCA of the captions generated by each head, embedded using a Sentence-BERT model (StyleDistance from \citet{patel2025styledistance}).
+The resulting frontiers are clearly visible, demonstrating a strong specialization of each head.
+See Apx.~\ref{apx:specialization} for further analysis.